CAREER LAB

 A fine over a kid on a lobster boat has fishing families speaking out

-By Jessica Hardy
+By Jessi Hardy

 How young is too young to work on a lobster boat?
 The issue is lighting up the Peninsula after Minority House Leader Billy Bob Faulkingham was charged with violating labor laws by hiring a 14-year-old to work on his lobster boat in 2024.
 He is facing thousands of dollars in fines for inadequate record keeping while he employed a minor in a "hazardous occupation.”
 Read more